louxi11/activity_recognition/README.md

 Run DEMO on CAD-120
 -------------------

-You can run a demo by running the following in Matlab command line

-    test_sample
+Matlab script for a quick testing demo:

+    example_test

+Demo of learning the model:

+    example_training

-Argument descriptions can be found in the script `test_sample.m`.
+More description about the arguments can be found in the script `example_training.m`.

 Using Other Dataset